superfly/docs/django/getting-started/existing.html.md

 fly deploy
 ```

 This will take a few seconds as it uploads your application, verifies the app configuration, builds the image, and then monitors to ensure it starts successfully.
-Once complete visit your app with the following command:
+Once complete, visit your app with the following command:

 ```cmd
 fly open